Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 Two platforms that don't apply to US angels

-• Crowdcube is UK and Europe only, regulated by the FCA.
-US investors are ineligible (Crowdcube eligibility), so it's out of scope here.
+Crowdcube is UK and Europe only, regulated by the FCA.
+US angels are ineligible (Crowdcube eligibility), so it's out of scope here.

 Want to put your learning into action?